Randolph Runnels: Panama

-In early 1849, Runnels settled in Panama just as the region was becoming a major transit point for Americans traveling to and from the California Gold Rush.
+In early 1849, Runnels settled in Panama, then part of the Republic of New Granada, just as the region was becoming a major transit point for Americans traveling to and from the California Gold Rush.
 He bought a local transportation business and began taking California‐bound passengers and freight up the Chagres River by riverboat and then down into Panama City on mule trains.
 Runnels sold his transport business in May 1851 and bought hotels at two points on the Chagres River, the villages of Gorgona and Cruces.
 In 1853, Runnels sold his hotels and launched a new transportation firm.
 He then tried unsuccessfully to obtain a presidential appointment as U.S. Consul to Panama but instead secured a lucrative position as the US Inspector of Goods in transit across Panama.

 As the cross-isthmus traffic volumes grew, banditry became an increasing problem.
 Gold shipments from California were an especially lucrative target.
 Frequent robberies were a menace to the railroad and steamship companies and the reputation for danger threatened to drive customers to use alternate routes in Nicaragua and other places.
 In response, a private police force known as the Isthmus Guard was established under Runnels' command and funded by the railroad and steamship companies.
 On July 21, 1854, the provincial governor, authorized Runnels and the Isthmus Guard to pursue criminals along the transit route through Panama.

 During their first month of operation, Runnels and his Guard arrested 47 men according to a report in the Star and Herald, a leading newspaper in Panama City.
 A detailed accounting of those captured showed a mixed bag of Americans, local Panamanians, and a few Jamaicans.
 Most were transported to New York City or Cartagena and a few were imprisoned in a local penal colony.